yassinebadrou/SIEM-ELK/InstallationSteps.md

 ./usr/share/kibana/bin/kibana-verification-code
 ```
 You'll see a six number code, copy it and paste it in your browser again.\
-You will see the authentication page enter elastic as a username then your built-in superuser that you have savec during elasticsearch installation as a password.\
+You will see the authentication page enter "elastic" as a username then your built-in superuser that you have savec during elasticsearch installation as a password.\

 18- Now let's proceed with the installation of Logstash.
 Type
 ```